-Your Ghost Hunt and Nantclwyd y Dre in Ruthin, North Wales will take you back through seven decades of history.
+Your Ghost Hunt and Nantclwyd y Dre in Ruthin, North Wales will take you back through several centuries of history.
 Built in 1435 this is the oldest timber-framed building in Wales.
 With it’s twisting corridors, ancient rooms and antique furniture your ghost hunt at Nantclwyd y Dre will surely give you the creeps!

 Your ghost hunt at Nantclwyd y Dre will see you investigating all areas of the building made available to us, where you will be able to experience glass divination, table tipping and a group human pendulum experiment.
 Plus, for those comfortable enough – Ouija boards will also be on hand for you to use – all to aid your communication with the dead.
 Also, you will have a whole host of the most up-to-date ghost hunting gadgets to use whilst you carry out your ghost hunt.
 Taking part in spirit call-outs and wait to see what happens in the silence that follows.
 Haunted Houses likes to work in small teams to give you the very best experience possible.
 For the very brave lone vigils (ghost hunting in a room all alone) are very popular and plenty of opportunities to do so will be given.